diasurgical/devilutionX/docs/installing.md

 ```

 - Copy the MPQ files to `~/.local/share/diasurgical/devilution/`
-- Run DevilutionX or DevilutionX Hellfire from menu to start the game
+- Run DevilutionX or DevilutionX Hellfire from the menu to start the game

 </details>